vadimkantorov/vosges/README.md

 - Easy experiment definition in Python
 - Command-line experiment management interface
 - Experiments are defined as arbitrary directed acyclic graphs (DAGs) of jobs and job groups
-- Important SGE job options can be customized, such as memory limits and log files
+- Important SGE job options can be customized, such as memory limits and PATH/LD_LIBRARY_PATH values

 # Installation
 Define the following alias in your `~/.bashrc`: